Arlington T-Bone Car Accident Lawyer

 When cars are struck in an intersection, other cars behind them or in nearby lanes of traffic are often involved in secondary crashes or pileups.
 These additional cars can contribute to more severe injuries that would have never occurred if it were not for the initial driver’s negligence.
 However, these additional drivers can also share responsibility for your injuries if they were speeding or following too closely.

 In Texas, you can receive compensation from multiple parties to help cover your injuries.
 The court can order each party to pay their fair share of your damages, including assigning you partial blame if you were partially at fault for the crash.
 This means that even if the other driver accused you of contributing to the accident, you should not be afraid that you will lose the compensation you need to help with medical bills, lost wages, and other harms after the crash.

 Call Our Arlington T-Bone Accident Injury Lawyers for Help with Your Case

 The Queenan Law Firm’s Arlington T-bone car accident lawyers represent victims and their families after serious car accident injuries.
-For help understanding what your case might be worth and what steps you can take to seek compensation for your injuries, call our law offices today to set up a free legal consultation on your case.
-Our number is (817) 719-8082.
+For help understanding what your case might be worth and what steps you can take to seek compensation for your injuries, call our law offices today to set up a free legal consultation on your case with our Arlington, TX personal injury lawyer.
+Our number is (817) 476-1797.